Clarifai/old-docs/api-guide/walkthroughs/aws-lambda.md

 {% endtab %}
 {% endtabs %}

 We will send a `PostModelsOuptut` call to the lambda function and the data payload you should expect is `PostModelsOutputRequest` with the previous model's output in workflow.
-The response will look like this:
+The response protobuffer is configured like this:

 {% tabs %}
 ```